Yiyang-Chen/phaser_templetes/2Dplatformer/docs/CODE_EXTENSION_GUIDE.md

             if (resource) {
                 const actualPath = this.resourceManager.getResourcePath(key);
                 if (actualPath) {
-                    // Load resource based on type
-                    await this.loadResourceByType(key, actualPath, resource);
+                    // Load resource based on type with AudioLoader support await this.loadResourceByType(key, actualPath, resource);
                 }
             }